 Harbor Soaring Society Historical Presentation

 Presented to the Fairview Park Citizens Advisory Committee

 by HSS member John Rittenhouse, August 19, 2013.

 We have designed this web site to accommodate three groups of users: visitors, members, and officers.
 Nearly all of this site is public and may viewed by any visitor.
 There is no need to register as a visitor, as nothing will come of it.
 Members, including officers are invited to register on their first visit, and then employ their User Name and Password each time they return.
 Allow 24 hours before member access is implemented.

 |Members will then have access to a special page that contains member confidential documents and forms.
 Officers will be able to view all member pages plus several pages of officer confidential documents, forms, and executive information.

 All viewers are invited to peruse the tabs beneath our beautiful banner, and the sub pages shown beneath the tabs.
+Large font, dark blue headings, link to additional information.
 Some outstanding technical documents on soaring, electric power, and model aircraft design are included.
 Sources for analysis programs, components, and links to other model clubs in the Southern California area are also provided.